salty-horse/ibus-uniemoji/README.md

 ![Example usage](/example.gif?raw=true)

 Since this is such a small project, there's no mailing list or website or anything.
-If you want automatic notification of new releases, you can use the Github releases feature; it even has a feed (https://github.com/salty-horse/ibus-uniemoji/releases.atom).
+If you want automatic notification of new releases, you can use the Github releases feature; it even has a [feed](https://github.com/salty-horse/ibus-uniemoji/releases.atom).

 Dependencies
 -------------